slideflow/slideflow/docs-source/source/layer_activations.rst

 Mosaic maps
 ***********

-To visualize the distribution of features across a dataset, a mosaic map can be created from a :class:`slideflow.model.DatasetFeatures` instance.
+To visualize the distribution of features across a dataset, a mosaic map can be created from a :class:`slideflow.DatasetFeatures` instance.
 Mosaic maps are generated by using features (layer activations) from a dataset, performing dimensionality reduction (UMAP) on the activations (via :class:`slideflow.SlideMap`), and overlaying tile images onto the UMAP (via :class:`slideflow.Mosaic`).
 By default, the post-convolutional ('postconv') layer is used when calculating features, but any combination of other layers can be also be used.
 The ``Project`` class has a function which can supervise these steps automatically and save the final figure to the project directory.

 .. code-block:: python